Last Updated on

 - If you feel there is a sudden change in your voice quality after your talk or sing or when you sneeze or cough

 If you are experiencing any changes in your voice during pregnancy, it is essential for you to understand that it is a very normal phenomenon.
 Also, you should not make efforts to strain your voice thinking that it may make it better.
-Sometimes straining the larynx may damage your vocal chords.
+Sometimes straining the larynx may damage your vocal cords.
 You should relax, drink ample amounts of water and do some breathing exercises to reduce any swelling.
 Very soon you may be singing sweet lullabies to your precious little one.

 Also Read: Body Changes in Pregnancy